Quantum-Software-Development/Limits-Calculus-I/README.md

 As x approaches infinity, the highest power of x in the function dominates the value of the function.
 This means that we can ignore all the lower-order terms, and simply consider the behavior of the highest-order term.

+In this case, the highest-order term is 2x4.
+As x approaches infinity, x4 also approaches infinity,